mrreider/Portfolio/Projects/HDL Projects/readme.txt

 In SystemVerilog: UART, SPI

-In Verilog: WISC-13 ISA Processor (to be added soon)
+In Verilog: WISC-SP13 ISA Processor unpipelined.